RealFlow/Swift-CheatSheet/README.md

 ### Overview

   * Add new functionality to existing class, structure or enumeration type
-  * Extensions can add new functionality, but can not override existing functionality
+  * Extensions can add new functionality, but cannot override existing one
   * Extend types for which you do not have access to the original source code (retroactive modelling)
-  * Extension similar to categories in Obj-C, except it does not have names.
+  * Extensions are similar to categories in Obj-C (Swift ones does not have names).
   * Extensions in Swift can:
-    * Define computed properties and computed static properties.
-Cannot define stored properties or add property observers to existing properties
+    * Define computed instance properties and computed type properties.
-    * Define instance and type methods
+    * Define instance methods and type methods.
     * Define convenience initialisers but they cannot add new designated initialisers or deinitializers
     * Define subscripts
     * Define and use new nested types